QuickBooks Blog

 • Unique but not hard to spell or pronounce: You don’t want customers guessing what your name says.

-11. Open a small business bank account
+6. Open your small business bank account

 There are other benefits to opening a business bank account, including:

-• Opens the possibility of lines of credit.
+• Opens the possibility of lines of credit

-• Credit card availability.
+• Credit card availability

-• Access to in-house loans.
+• Access to in-house loans

-• Mobile payments can go straight to your account.
+• Mobile payments can go straight to your account

-Arrange a meeting with a business banking specialist to determine which type of account is right for your business.
-Cross-reference the bank’s advice with your accountant to determine which savings bundles or special accounts will benefit you.
+Meet with a business banking specialist to determine which type of account is right for your business.

-12. Set up accounting and payment systems
+7. Set up your accounting and payment systems

 Many small business owners outsource their accounting to a bookkeeper or chartered accountant.
 While that can save you a lot of time, you still need access to tools to help you review your finances month to month.

 Cash flow is critical in starting a business—consider setting up a cash flow spreadsheet and a balance sheet beforehand.
-You might also consider accounting software that automates this process and can help you visualize the money coming in and going out.
+You will also need to familiarize yourself with business taxes and payroll.

 For example, you must withhold taxes from employee paychecks.
 Speak with your accountant to ensure you meet all your tax responsibilities.
 Ask common payroll questions to understand payroll basics.